 Crashing Car Prices

 The fall of traffic miles on America's roads is one of the starkest after-effects of the COVID pandemic.
 Even correcting for seasonal factors, millions of Americans are driving less than in years past.
-The combination of the virus and an anti-individual rights economy, a decrease in car accidents, and income are likely to continue.
+Combining the virus and an anti-individual rights economy, a decrease in car accidents and income are likely to continue.

 The states of emergency surrounding the Coronavirus pandemic had many effects on American habits.
 Perhaps outside of health concerns, none have been as dramatic as the fall in use of America's roads.
-The decline in driving for most purposes will likely have a profound effect on the price of cars for the foreseeable future.
+The decline in driving for most purposes will likely have a profound effect on cars' prices for the foreseeable future.
 Furthermore, reduced road miles will mean lower gas prices and fewer accidents.